samskivert/pythagoras/README.md

 use of `java.awt.geom` (for example for use in GWT projects or Android projects).

+* [API documentation] is available.

+* Pythagoras can be obtained via Maven Central: `com.samskivert:pythagoras:1.0`.
+  Or you can download the pre-built [jar file].

 ## Design

 Some restructuring of the `java.awt.geom` classes was undertaken to meet